 Any condition in which a cervical nerve becomes injured, inflamed, or compressed can result in Cervical Radiculopathy.
-In middle aged or older populations the most common causes include cervical stenosis, degenerative disc disease and bone spurs.
+In middle aged or older populations, the most common causes include cervical stenosis, degenerative disc disease and bone spurs.
 In younger people a herniated disc of the cervical spine or trauma are common culprits.
 Cervical stenosis and degenerative disc disease are progressive conditions that happen over time and can cause a cervical nerve to become pinched due to deterioration of the spinal canal or cervical bones.
-Disc herniation often occurs as a result of strenuous lifting, pulling or twisting movements.
+Disc herniation often occurs because of strenuous lifting, pulling or twisting movements.
 If the herniated disc bulges into the spinal canal it can put pressure on a cervical nerve root leading to Cervical Radiculopathy.

 What are the symptoms of Cervical Radiculopathy?

 Symptoms of Cervical Radiculopathy can vary depending on the specific cervical nerve involved however, pain is usually the primary concern.
 Although the condition occurs in the spine, the radiating pain can be felt in the tissues though which the nerve passes.
 In general, this pain may radiate from the neck outward to the shoulder, arm, wrist or hand (most common).

 Some patients describe the pain as shooting, like an electrical current, while others report a sharp burning sensation, or even a dull ache.
 In some cases, neck and arm movements can increase or decrease the severity of the pain.

 Headaches are common, and numbness or tingling may be present.
 Some clients report muscle weakness in the affected extremity.